 Community programs we support

 We partner with public health organizations, town leaders, schools, police, and community organizations to improve the health of people living in the communities we serve.
 Together, we complete Community Health Needs Assessments every 3 years, then work together with these partners to change the behaviors and community conditions that have the greatest impact on health.
 Learn more about Community Health.

 Health care reform is an active topic in both state and federal governments.
 We believe our staff, physicians, volunteers, and the public in general need to stay abreast of the trends that could affect our health care system and Dartmouth Hitchcock Medical Center and Clinics as this reform process unfolds.
-Learn more about Health Care Advocacy.
+Learn more about Health Policy.

 Partners for Community Wellness

 The Partners for Community Wellness (PCW) are people who engage with us to improve the health and wellness of the communities we serve.
 Learn more about Partners for Community Wellness.

 Project Medical Education

 Project Medical Education (PME) at Dartmouth Hitchcock Medical Center is an interactive 1 1/2-day program designed to educate policy makers and leaders about the role of a teaching hospital.
 Our goal is to enhance participants' understanding of the complex system of medical education and the mission of a teaching hospital in training health care providers, conducting research, providing patient care, and meeting the needs of underserved populations.
 Learn more about Project Medical Education.

 The Project SEARCH Transition Program is a unique, business led, one-year school-to-work program that takes place entirely at the workplace.
 Total workplace immersion facilitates a seamless combination of classroom instruction, career exploration, and hands-on training through worksite rotations.
 The primary goal of the program is for each young adult to build skills that will lead towards competitive employment.
 Learn more about Project SEARCH.